Diploma in Pharmaceutical Sciences

 knowledge of pharmaceutical sciences essential to clinical trials and pharmacy practice;

-- a firm grounding in chemistry, cell biology, human biology, microbiology, biochemistry and immunology to provide a foundation for specialised topics including pharmacology, pharmacotherapy, patient-care skills, medical microbiology and pharmaceutical analysis;
+- a firm grounding in chemistry, cell biology, human biology, microbiology, biochemistry and immunology to provide a foundation for specialised topics including pharmacology, pharmacotherapy, patient-care skills, and medical microbiology.

 extensive knowledge in pharmacology;